dimchat/sdk-java/README.md

 (3) Meta protocol

-Attaching meta in the first message package is to make sure the station will not lost it, when it's first time the user connect to this station.
+Attaching meta in the first message package is to make sure the station can find it, particularly when it's first time the user connect to this station.

 ```java
 rMsg.setMeta(user.getMeta());